 In general, the grant and the exercise of an incentive stock option will not result in taxable income to an option holder or in a deduction for us.
-To receive special tax treatment as an incentive stock option under the Code, the option holder cannot dispose of the shares of common stock acquired upon exercise of the incentive stock option within the later of two years after the option is granted or one year after the transfer of the stock to the option holder upon the exercise of the option.
+To receive special tax treatment as an incentive stock option under the Code, the option holder cannot dispose of the shares of Common Stock acquired upon exercise of the incentive stock option within the later of two years after the option is granted or one year after the transfer of the stock to the option holder upon the exercise of the option.
 In addition, the option holder must be an employee of ours or of a qualified subsidiary at all times between the date of grant and the date three months (or one year in the case of disability) before exercise of the option.
 Note that special rules apply in the case of the death of the option holder.
-The treatment of incentive stock options under the Code generally allows any gain resulting from the sale of shares of common stock received upon exercise to be treated as a capital gain to the option holder, but we will not be entitled to a tax deduction.
-However, if the option holder satisfies the holding period rules described in this paragraph, the exercise of an incentive stock option will give rise to income includable by the option holder in his or her alternative minimum taxable income for purposes of the alternative minimum tax.
-The includible amount will be the excess of the fair market value of the of the underlying shares of common stock on the exercise date over the exercise price of the option.
+The treatment of incentive stock options under the Code generally allows any gain resulting from the sale of shares of Common Stock received upon exercise to be treated as a capital gain to the option holder, but we will not be entitled to a tax deduction.
+However, if the option holder in his or her alternative minimum taxable income for purposes of the alternative minimum tax.
+The includable amount will be the excess of the fair market value of the of the option.

-If the option holder does not satisfy the holding period rules noted above, certain gain recognized on the disposition of the shares of common stock acquired upon the exercise of an incentive stock option will be ordinary income.
+If the option holder does not satisfy the holding period rules noted above, certain gain recognized on the disposition of the shares of Common Stock acquired upon the exercise of an incentive stock option will be ordinary income.
 This gain will be equal to the difference between the exercise price and the fair market value of the stock at the time of exercise (special rules may apply if the amount realized is less than the value at exercise.)
 We generally will be entitled to a deduction for U.S. federal income tax purposes equal to the amount of gain included by an option holder as ordinary income.
-Any excess of the amount realized upon the option holder's disposition over the fair market value of a share of common stock at exercise generally will be long-term or short-term capital gain depending on the holding period involved.
+Any excess of the amount realized upon the option holder's disposition over the fair market value of a share of Common Stock at exercise generally will be long-term or short-term capital gain depending on the holding period involved.
 However, special tax rules may apply if the option holders pay the exercise price by any means other than a cash payment.